openzipkin/brave/brave/README.md

 * `TraceIdContext` if a trace ID was present, but not span IDs.
 * `SamplingFlags` if no identifiers were present

-Some `Propagation` implementations carry extra data from point of extraction (ex reading incoming headers) to injection (ex writing outgoing headers).
+Some `Propagation` implementations carry extra state from point of extraction (ex reading incoming headers) to injection (ex writing outgoing headers).
 For example, it might carry a request ID.
-When implementations have extra data, here's how they handle it.
+When implementations have extra state, here's how they handle it.
-* If a `TraceContext` was extracted, add the extra data as `TraceContext.extra()`
+* If a `TraceContext` was extracted, add the extra state as `TraceContext.extra()`
 * Otherwise, add it as `TraceContextOrSamplingFlags.extra()`, which `Tracer.nextSpan` handles.

 ## Handling Finished Spans